XunylYasna/DASALGO_MP/README.md

 Instructor: Pau Rivera

-Background: A TSP like problem coded using java and swing.
+Background: A TSP like problem implemented using a branch and bound algorithm.
+Coded using java.